A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Ultra-chaos in the ABC flows

-For example, in the case of $A=1$, $B=0.7$ and $C=0.42$, the fluid-particle starting from ${\bf r}_{0}=(0,0,0)$ has a chaotic motion (with the maximum Lyapunov exponent $\lambda_{max}=0.01$) in a {\em restricted} spatial domain, as shown in Fig.~\ref{C042}(a) for its phase plot $(x,z)$.
-In the case of $\delta=10^{-5}$ and $\delta=10^{-10}$, although the chaotic trajectories of the two fluid-particles, starting from the points very close to ${\bf r}_{0}=(0,0,0)$, are rather sensitive to the starting point, their attractors and statistical properties such as the probability density function (PDF) are almost the same as those given by the chaotic trajectory starting from ${\bf r}_{0}=(0,0,0)$ that corresponds to $\delta=0$, as shown in Fig.~\ref{C042} (b), (c) and (d), respectively.
-Thus, in the case of $A=1$, $B=0.7$ and $C=0.42$, the motion of the fluid-particle starting from ${\bf r}_{0}=(0,0,0)$ is a {\em normal-chaos}, since its statistical properties such as the PDF of $z(t)$ are {\em not} sensitive to the small disturbances of the starting point.
+When $A=1$, $B=0.7$ and $C=0.42$, a fluid particle starting from ${\bf r}_{0}=(0,0,0)$ (corresponding to $\delta = 0$) experiences chaotic motion (with the maximum Lyapunov exponent $\lambda_{max}=0.01$) in a restricted spatial domain, as shown in figure~\ref{C042}(a) for its phase plot $(x,z)$ (considering the linear increase of value of $y$).
+For $\delta=10^{-5}$ and $\delta=10^{-10}$, although the chaotic trajectories of the two fluid particles, separately starting from the points ${\bf r}'_{0}$ very close to ${\bf r}_{0}=(0,0,0)$, are rather sensitive to the starting point, their phase plots and statistical properties such as the probability density function (PDF) are almost the same as those given by the chaotic trajectory starting from ${\bf r}_{0}=(0,0,0)$ that corresponds to $\delta=0$, as shown in figure~\ref{C042}(b), (c), and (d), respectively.
+Note that here we show the PDFs (as well as other statistics) only of the $z$-coordinate values due to the similar properties of their $x$-coordinate counterparts.
+Therefore, for $A=1$, $B=0.7$ and $C=0.42$, the motion of the fluid particle starting from ${\bf r}_{0}=(0,0,0)$ is a normal-chaos, since its statistical properties such as the PDF of $z(t)$ are {\em stable}, i.e. not sensitive, to a very small disturbance of the starting point.

-However, in the case of $A=1$, $B=0.7$ and $C=0.43$, i.e. with a small change of $C$, the chaotic motion (with the maximum Lyapunov exponent $\lambda_{max}=0.06$) of the fluid particle of the ABC flow starting from ${\bf r}_{0} = (0,0,0)$ becomes quite different from that in the case of $A=1$, $B=0.7$ and $C=0.42$ mentioned above: the fluid-particle moves {\em far and far} away from ${\bf r}_{0}$ and besides its phase plot $(x,z)$ becomes very sensitive to the small disturbance of the starting position, as shown in Fig.~\ref{C043}(a).
+However, for a small change in $C$, i.e. $\Delta C = 0.01$, such that $A=1$, $B=0.7$ and $C=0.43$, the chaotic motion (with the maximum Lyapunov exponent $\lambda_{max}=0.06$) of the fluid particle of the ABC flow starting from ${\bf r}_{0} = (0,0,0)$ becomes quite different from that for $A=1$, $B=0.7$ and $C=0.42$: the fluid particle moves further and further away from ${\bf r}_{0}$ and besides its phase plot $(x,z)$ becomes very sensitive to the small disturbance of the starting position, as shown in figure~\ref{C043}(a).
 These are quite different from the results in the case of $A=1$, $B=0.7$ and $C=0.42$.
-Since the ABC flow is periodic, we normalize the values of $z(t)$ to $[-\,\pi,\pi)$, i.e.
+Since the ABC flow is periodic, we normalize the values of $z(t)$ to $[-\,\pi,\,\pi)$, i.e.